BenchLabs/bench-technology-handbook/inspiring-action.md

 We recommend that each be practiced first in isolation, and then together.
 - 1 and 2 can be practiced when listening to any conversation.
-- 3 and 4 are best practiced in groups—this is a great as a team building exercise.
+- 3 and 4 are best practiced in groups—this is great as a team building exercise.
 - 5 is an introspective practice that often requires input from a coach: 1:1s are a great venue for this.
 - 6 requires competence in the first 5 skills, and is best done in groups (to help ground these assessments about assessments!)
 - 7 is best practiced when _you_ want to see something change.
 The best way to learn is to try to inspire others to take action!